ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

-**False positives.** A track whose `getSettings().frameRate` states an aspiration the device was never going to meet — a `frameRate: 60` constraint on a 30 fps webcam — produces a permanent `capture-bottleneck`.
+**False positives.** A track whose `getSettings().frameRate` states an aspiration the device was never going to meet — a `frameRate: 60` constraint on a 30 fps webcam — produces a permanent `video-capture-bottleneck`.
 The detector has no way to tell an unmet constraint from a degrading device, and does not try.

 **What it does not claim.** Anything about the encoder behind the device, which